© Copyright 2023 – Southern Place LLC- All Rights Reserved

-ALL CONTENT PROTECTED UNDER THE DIGITAL MILLENNIUM COPYRIGHT ACT.
+ALL CONTENT IS PROTECTED UNDER THE DIGITAL MILLENNIUM COPYRIGHT ACT.
 CONTENT THEFT, EITHER PRINT OR ELECTRONIC, IS A FEDERAL OFFENSE.

 **Please don’t copy recipes or photos to your blog or website without my permission (see above).
 Discussing recipes and linking to the original full recipe on SouthernPlate.com is fine.
 Thank you for your consideration and for helping me pay the light bill by not taking content.
 Thank you!